Sumonta056/GitHub-Tutorial/Commit.md

     - Add fix for dark mode toggle state ❌❌
     - ➕ Add fix for dark mode toggle state  ✅✅

+`NT : Since emojis use special ASCII codes (not commonly used and supported in the text-based interfaces like CLIs) and Unicode systems and most command-line interfaces need a third-party package or font to handle them, this convention might not look good to everyone.
+They might face some issues in terms of reading histories and checking the commit messages.
+(Like the emoji character in the message title might be rendered as its actual ASCII code or unknown question marks)`

 #### Convetional Keyword First